 Ultimately, Nicole and Charlie manage to work through their differences and keep the big picture — the health and wellbeing of their son — at the forefront.
 They may never return to square one, but they remain a family.
 They are more than capable of carving out a new normal that works for them and their child.

 Watching Marriage Story may give you a better idea of which attributes make for an ideal family lawyer — and which are worth avoiding.
-At the Brown Law Offices, we strive for resolutions that benefit not only you, but your entire family.
+At the law firm of Barna, Guzy & Steffen, Ltd., we strive for resolutions that benefit not only you, but your entire family.
 Contact us today to learn more about our approach to family law.